 Important Dates and Documents

-- Saturday, May 1: Residence Halls Close at 8 PM (Monday, May 3 at 8 PM for Confirmed May 2021 Graduates)
+- Saturday, December 18: Residence Halls Close at 8 PM

 Dates and times are subject to change.